zorbathut/dec/doc/quickstart/tldr.md

   {
     // If you need to use a static reference, just pull it out of the static reference class.
     // (We're assuming that you have an Entity system in this project already.
-    // The details are up to you; def doesn't specify anything about entities.)
+    // The details are up to you; dec doesn't specify anything about entities.)
-    Entity.Spawn(MonsterDefs.Goblin);
+    Entity.Spawn(MonsterDecs.Goblin);
   }
 }
 ```